sailpoint-oss/developer.sailpoint.com/docs/tools/cli/search.md

 ## Query

-Search queries in IdentityNow are flexible - they can be very broad or very narrow, and you can further narrow your results by using IdentityNow's specific syntax to structure your queries.
+Search queries in Identity Security Cloud are flexible - they can be very broad or very narrow, and you can further narrow your results by using Identity Security Cloud's specific syntax to structure your queries.
 To learn about structuring search queries, refer to [Building a Search Query](https://documentation.sailpoint.com/saas/help/search/building-query.html).

-The `query` command allows you to search IdentityNow for a query you specify.
+The `query` command allows you to search Identity Security Cloud for a query you specify.

-To use the `query` command to search IdentityNow, you must understand how to format your search queries.
+To use the `query` command to search Identity Security Cloud, you must understand how to format your search queries.

 The basic format of a query is "field:term", so an example `query` command would like this: